galalkoro/debuggercises/review/03-comparing-and-asserting/examples/README.md

 // = assignments cannot be written either way
 //  Invalid left-hand side in assignment
-'value 2' = variable; // uncomment this line for an error
+//'value 2' = variable; // uncomment this line for an error

 ```